oauthstuff/draft-oauth-par/main.md

   request_uri=urn%3Aexample%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1
 ```

-# Authorization Server Metadata
+# Authorization Server Metadata {#as_metadata}

 If the authorization server has a pushed authorization request endpoint, it SHOULD include the following OAuth/OpenID Provider Metadata parameter in discovery responses:

+`pushed_authorization_request_endpoint`
-`pushed_authorization_request_endpoint` : The URL of the pushed authorization request endpoint at which the client can post an authorization request and get a request URI in exchange.
+: The URL of the pushed authorization request endpoint at which the client can post an authorization request and get a request URI in exchange.

 # Security Considerations